 The Marvel Cinematic Universe isn’t slowing down anytime soon.
 Each and every year, Marvel adds new films and TV shows to its slate, bringing with them countless new superheroes who fans once thought would never make it onto the big screen.
 Inevitably, along with these heroes come a bevy of supervillains, some of whom even end up being more popular than their designated protagonist.
 So far, the MCU has dropped some terrific and terrifying bad guys, like Loki, the Red Skull, and the Kingpin.
 However, that hasn’t satisfied the thirst that fans have for well-portrayed evil, and they’re still cranking out MCU villain wish lists of all the characters they still want to see.

-The future of the MCU may be murky, but there is no shortage of material for the studio to work with.
-There are literally hundreds of Marvel villains who haven’t shown up in the movies yet, although some are clearly of a higher quality than others.
+The future of the MCU may be murky, but there is no shortage of material for the studio to work with, especially if the Multiverse opens the door for non-MCU Marvel movies.
+From Kang the Conqueror to Mephisto, there are literally hundreds of Marvel villains who haven’t shown up in the movies yet, although some are clearly of a higher quality than others.
 Still, with over 70 years of publishing history backing them up, the MCU is sure to find enough quality baddies to keep their film franchises going for at least a few dozen more years.

 Taskmaster is one of the most fun villains in comics.
 He’s blessed with “photographic reflexes,” which allow him to memorize and instantly replicate the movements of any other individual, especially their fighting techniques.
 That, along with his massive collection of superhero footage, means he’s got the best moves of Captain America, Daredevil, Spider-Man, and more locked within his brain.